Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Technical evaluation

-Our approaches share a dual-objective design: one objective ensures that the adapted images remain similar to the original, while the other introduces changes to neutralize the valence and reduce the arousal evoked in viewers.
-To understand the changes our approaches introduce to images, we fixed the weight of the similarity-preserving objective (\( w_1 = 1.0 \) for \param{} and \style{}, and \( w = 2.0 \) for \diff{} and CG) and systematically varied the weight of the emotional adaptation objective (\( w_2 \in \{0.1, 0.3, 0.5, 0.7, 1.0\} \) for \param{} and \style{}, and \( s \in \{0.05, 0.1, 0.2, 0.3, 0.4\} \) for \diff{} and CG).
-In the following, we first present the quantitative results of this experiment, followed by the qualitative findings.
+We first present a quantitative analysis of whether the proposed approaches introduce changes to images according to our \crit{}.
+We then examine the qualitative implications of these changes, followed by an analysis of how the modified image properties align with previous research on their effects on emotionality.

 \paragraph{Criteria alignment} Figure~\ref{fig:criteria_satisfaction} illustrates how the metrics evolve as the weights of the emotional adaptation objective are adjusted.
-The results demonstrate that, in line with our \crit{}, all approaches effectively neutralize valence (Fig. \ref{fig:criteria_satisfaction}a) and lower arousal (Fig. \ref{fig:criteria_satisfaction}b) compared to the original images.
+The results demonstrate that, in line with our \crit{}, all approaches effectively balance valence (Fig. \ref{fig:criteria_satisfaction}a) and lower arousal (Fig. \ref{fig:criteria_satisfaction}b) compared to the original images.
 An exception is \cfgedit{}, which does not produce lower valence values relative to the original images.
-To formally confirm this observation, we fitted ordinary least squares (OLS) regression models to the differences between the valence and arousal values of the original images and their adapted counterparts for each weight configuration of \param{}, \style{}, CG, and \diff{}.